QuyDatNguyen/CG2111A---Remote-control-mapping-robot/README.md

 git stash --all && gh repo sync && git log -1
 ```

 3. Use VNC to compile & upload code to the Arduino.
-The folder with the .ino file is pinned in the sidebar, so you can just open it directly.
+The ino file is on the desktop, you can just open it.
+(Ignore the warning about making a folder, it will open normally)
 <!--  (Sorry I tried to figure out a way to do it with ssh but I cannot figure it out ffs). -->

 4. Run code for RPi side (and pray it works).